 This inspection is common for older properties, sometimes it is quick and might provide you with additional choices for home insurance.
 Some insurers require it for houses over 20 or more years old before offering policies to avoid increased liability.
 The inspector will go over what has to be changed or replaced to address issues if a home fails all or part of the inspection.
 Such repairs are essential to get insurance.

-What Does this Inspection Cover?
+What Does 4 Point Inspection Cover?

 A 4-point inspection is a detailed examination of a home’s current health that covers four primary systems: roofing, plumbing, HVAC, and electrical.